Miskecy/united-puzzle-pool/README.md

 -   Key Range (Bits) is displayed in UI as `2^min…2^max`, derived from hex ranges.
 -   Setup/config page is organized into sections: Database Backup & Restore, Active Puzzle, Add New Puzzle, and Puzzles.
+ -   In Setup → All Puzzles, each entry shows its Start and End hex ranges for quick inspection.

 ## Learn More